TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/lesson.md

 ## Accommodation/Differentiation

-* If students are having a hard time with the fruit pluralizer, consider altering the fruit program to not allow fruit that ends in y.
+* If students are having a hard time with the fruit pluralize, consider altering the fruit program to not allow fruit that ends in y.
 * Some students may have issues with grabbing the last item of a string, consider providing tips or scaffolding for students that are struggling with this.
 * Go over the bonus question if any students got to it.
 Discuss having a function inside of the loop and how that operated.